 - Eola-Amity Hills: The Eola Hills run past the 45th parallel, the approximate halfway point between the North Pole and the Equator.
 This area has shallow volcanic soil and receives cooling fogs and winds from the nearby Pacific Ocean.

 - McMinnville: One of Willamette Valley's most western AVAs, McMinnville AVA is just west of the city of McMinnville located in Yamhill County.

 - Ribbon Ridge: A subregion of the Chehalem Mountains AVA, Ribbon Ridge sits as a 5 square mile area at the northwest end of the Chehalem Mountains.

 - Van Duzer Corridor: Located in a valley of the Coast Range, the Van Duzer Corridor receives cooling breezes funneled through the Coast Range mountains from the ocean, creating a cooling effect that allows for cultivation of cooler weather grapes.

 - Willamette Valley: This AVA covers over 5,300 square miles from Portland to Eugene.
 All of the other AVAs are subregions of the Willamette Valley AVA.

 - Yamhill-Carlton: This AVA is surrounded by hills, which provides protection from the weather.
 It's located in Northwestern Oregon near the towns of Yamhill and Carlton north of McMinnville.

 Enjoy the Best of the Willamette Valley

 The Willamette Valley is pretty as a picture when you drive through the rolling hills and river valley's of Oregon's premier wine country.
-And the wines that come from the region stand up as some of the best not just in Oregon, but in the entire world.
+So whether you visit a natural wine bar in Portland or take a drive through the verdant river valley, the wines that come from the region stand up as some of the best not just in Oregon, but in the entire world.